Pyracantha flowers mainly on shoots produced the previous year, so when pruning try to retain as much two-year-old wood as possible.

-Wear thick gloves when pruning; firethorn, as the common name of Pyracantha suggests, bears long and very sharp thorns.
+Wear thick gloves when pruning; as its common name (Firethorn) suggests, Pyracantha bears long and very sharp thorns.

 Pyracantha usually responds reliably to very heavy pruning when overgrown plants need to be renovated.

-Free-standing shrubs merely need unwanted, damaged or diseased shoots removed.
+Free-standing shrubs merely need unwanted, damaged or diseased shoots removed in mid-spring.